If Addiction is a Chronic Disease, We Need a Chronic Care Model to Treat ItAlyssa

 What Treatment Needs to Look Like

 It’s actually quite simple: it needs to look like how we treat any other chronic disease.
-The intensity of care should always match the severity of symptoms.
+The intensity of care should always match the severity of the symptoms.
 When I say that people in recovery need to be in treatment “forever” I clearly do not mean a continuously high level of care.

 Personally, I see my dermatologist every three months, whether I feel like I need to or not.
 I have skin check-ups.
 There have been times when I developed a basil cell skin cancer.
 The intensity of treatment increased.
 As I got better the frequency of my check-ups came down.